lvgl/lvgl/docs/porting/disp.rst

 The draw buffers can be set with :cpp:expr:`lv_disp_set_draw_buffers(disp, buf1, buf2, buf_size_px, render_mode)`

--  ``buf1`` a bufer where LVGL can render
+-  ``buf1`` a buffer where LVGL can render
 -  ``buf2`` a second optional buffer (see more details below)
 -  ``buf_size_byte`` size of the buffer(s) in bytes
 -  ``render_mode``

    -  :cpp:enumerator:`LV_DISP_RENDER_MODE_PARTIAL` Use the buffer(s) to render the
       screen is smaller parts.
 This way the buffers can be smaller then the display to save RAM.
-At least 1/10 sceen size buffer(s) are recommended.
+At least 1/10 screen size buffer(s) are recommended.
 In ``flush_cb`` the rendered images needs to be copied to the given area of the display.
    -  :cpp:enumerator:`LV_DISP_RENDER_MODE_DIRECT` The buffer(s) has to be screen